bartificer/programming-by-stealth/docs/pbs90.md

 In this instalment we'll see how JavaScript uses a technique known as *automatic boxing* (AKA *auto-boxing*, *automatic wrapping* & *auto-wrapping*) to automatically temporarily convert primitive values into objects when needed.
 We'll also see how auto-boxing was extended in ES 6 to make it easier to work with string literals.

-## Matching Podcast Episode TO DO
+## Matching Podcast Episode 624

-Listen along to this instalment on [episode TO DO of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/TO DO/).
+Listen along to this instalment on [episode 624 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2020/02/pbs-90/).

-<audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_TO_DO.mp3">Your browser does not support HTML 5 audio 🙁</audio>
+<audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2020_02_08.mp3">Your browser does not support HTML 5 audio 🙁</audio>

-You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_TO_DO.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>
+You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2020_02_08.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>

 ## Primitives & Objects